joergjo/kubeup/README.md

 `kubeup` does _not_ implement any authorization (yet).
 For a production grade implemetation, you should [secure your WebHook endpoint with Azure AD](https://docs.microsoft.com/en-us/azure/event-grid/secure-webhook-delivery).

-Since Azure Event Grid delivers events only to public endpoints, you must either run `kubeup` on an Azure service that allows you to expose a public endpoint (App Service, Container App, AKS, VMs, etc.), or you can use a reverse proxy service like [ngrok](https://ngrok.com) to route events to a local endpoint.
+Since Azure Event Grid delivers events only to public endpoints, you must either run `kubeup` on an Azure service that allows you to expose a public endpoint (App Service, Container App, AKS, VMs, etc.), or use a reverse proxy service like [ngrok](https://ngrok.com) to route events to a local endpoint.
 This repo includes Bicep templates to deploy `kubeup` as an [Azure Container App](https://docs.microsoft.com/en-us/azure/container-apps/overview), including [HTTP scaling rules to scale to zero](https://docs.microsoft.com/en-us/azure/container-apps/scale-app).

 ## Quickstart